 Some folks have suggested the thick seams we lay on our stills are overkill.
 While

 scientifically that may be true, we disagree.
 We build our stills to last a lifetime.

 Our body seams are incredibly robust.
 Depending on size, a ¼ pound – 1 pound of solder is used to permanently affix the cylinder.
 Structural beads rolled into the body give it durability and aesthetics.

 Our Still Bottoms

 Our bottoms are some of the strongest in the industry.
-They are wedged inside the still body, using a step, that effectively stakes the bottom permanently.
+They are wedged inside the still body, using a step over a rolled edge, that effectively stakes the bottom permanently.
 We then lay a double thick seam, that if possible, would support your pickup truck.